shardoc/shardoc.github.io/pages/specification.md

 * User executes request on */updateSpaces* url with required json body and jwt token on headers.
 Body field ***spaces*** is array  and could contain from 0 to 5 different spaces
-*  Update user profile with required spaces
+*  Update user profile with required spaces id

 ### Classes